 Step 17 : Setup DNS configuration to the client

-Edit your client /etc/resolve.conf file and add the IP address of both the Master and Slave DNS server.
+Edit your client /etc/resolve.conf file and add the IP address of both the Master and Slave DNS servers.

 # vi /etc/resolv.conf